expfactory/expfactory/docs/pages/1-generate.md

 ## Recipe Generation
 To generate a Dockerfile to build our custom image, we need to run expfactory in the container, and mount a folder (`my-experiment`) to retrieve the image that is built.
-The folder should not already container a Dockerfile, and most appropriate is a new folder that you intend to set up with version control (a.k.a.
+The folder should not already contain a Dockerfile, and most appropriate is a new folder that you intend to set up with version control (a.k.a.
 Github).
 That looks like this:

 ```